Perry Stone: Theology

 Stone teaches that taking Communion daily can bring emotional, physical, and spiritual healing.

 Over the years, Stone has claimed to have received prophetic visions about significant events, such as George W. Bush being elected president, the 9/11 attack on the World Trade Center, and Osama Bin Laden's death.
 Stone has also taught and confirmed the belief that the Cherokee people possess a unique spiritual heritage associated with the Lost Tribes of Israel.

 Propagation of conspiracy theories

-Gay rights

-In October 2015, Stone alleged that there was a congressional effort under way to criminalize anti-gay speech and actions taken by pastors and churches, leading to fines and imprisonment.

 Terrorism

 In December 2015, Stone claimed that ISIS had placed sleeper cells across the southeastern United States and that the organization had warehouses full of weapons in all fifty states.

 Watergate

 In a 2018 appearance on evangelist Jim Bakker’s television program, Stone claimed that a government intelligence officer, who was a member of his father's church in northern Virginia, possessed the true knowledge of the Watergate scandal.
 According to Stone, the person responsible for Watergate was still alive, and if the truth came out, it would destroy the Democratic party.